fernando-mc/serverless-finch/README.md

     ...
 ```

-The `uploadOrder` option can be used for ordering the files uploaded to the bucket.
-When combined with `--no-delete-contents` this helps with 0 downtime, as we can make sure we upload any assets before serving the html files which need them.
+The `uploadOrder` option can be used to control the order that files are uploaded to the bucket.
+Each entry is evaluated as a case-insensitive regular expression.
+Unmatched files are uploaded first.

+When combined with `--no-delete-contents` this can help with zero downtime (e.g. by uploading assets before the html files that depend on them).

 ---